 Error messages are normally sorted by file, line and column, regardless of which conversion stage they happened (e.g. a tokeniser error first gets reported before a parser error).

-There is however one important exception to that: broken cross references are always reported last.
+There is however one important exception to that: broken internal links are always reported last.

 For example, consider the following syntactically wrong document:Here we have an unterminated code block at line 5.